 4. La Brea Tar Pits

 Address: 5801 Wilshire Blvd, Los Angeles, CA 90036

 Located in the Miracle Mile District, the La Brea Tar Pits may be the most famous fossil site in the country.
-I loved visiting as a kid and my daughter has always enjoyed touring the tar pits and watching the paleontologists in action in the Fossil Lab inside of the museum.
+I loved visiting as a kid and my daughter enjoys touring the tar pits and watching the paleontologists work inside the museum’s Fossil Lab.
 Here, you’ll also learn more about who roamed the area in the time of the dinosaurs through hands-on exhibits.

-Pro tip: There are picnic areas in Hancock Park, which surrounds the museum, that make a great location for an affordable lunch.
-You can buy tickets with a low price guarantee.
+Pro tip: Hancock Park surrounds the museum and its picnic areas make a great location for an affordable lunch.
+Buy tickets with a low price guarantee.

 5. Day Trip to Nearby Theme Parks & Attractions

 Several world-class attractions sit within a less-than-an-hour drive of Los Angeles (depending on traffic and what part of the county you’re in).
-Just be sure to plan your day around rush hour.
+Be sure to plan your day around rush hour.

-If you have a Mickey Mouse or Elsa fan in the family, you’ll want to consider heading over to Disneyland Resort.
-Remember that there are two parks: Disneyland and Disney California Adventure so consider spending the night.
+If you have a Mickey Mouse or Elsa fan in the family, consider a day at Disneyland Resort.
+Remember that there are two parks: Disneyland and Disney California Adventure.
+Spending the night makes it easier to see both.

 See also: How to Buy Discount Disneyland Tickets